garrison0/philterms/posts/meaning.md

 related:
   - content
 ---
-When I say to you, "I'm going on a walk," you understand me.
+You understand me when I say "I'm going on a walk."
 Whatever you understand is the **meaning** of the sentence "I'm going on a walk."
 You might ask these questions:

 * How do terms like "I" refer to things in the real world?
 * How do sentences have meaning?